brianluft/arcadia/.github/README.md

   - Configure SQL Server connections in `config.jsonc` under the `connections` section

 - **Real-time log monitoring**
-  - Convenient `logs.bat` launcher for viewing active MCP server logs
-  - Automatic log file monitoring with real-time updates
-  - Timestamps and organized display of command executions, database queries, and system events
-  - Supports both continuous monitoring and snapshot modes for troubleshooting
+  - `logs.bat` tool for viewing active command execution logs.
+The logs don't appear "live" inside Cursor, so use this tool in a separate terminal window to view the logs as they happen.

 ## Installation